 The Clinical Care Standard describes the responsibilities of providers to deliver safe and quality clinical care to older people.
-The governing body has overall responsibility to ensure a clinical governance framework is implemented and to monitor its effectiveness.
+The governing body has overall responsibility to ensure a clinical governance framework is implemented and to monitor its effectiveness in supporting workers to deliver quality clinical care.
 Providers operationalise the clinical governance framework and report on its performance.

 Many older people who require clinical care have multiple chronic co-morbidities and complex care needs.
 These people may be experiencing sickness, frailty, disability, cognitive impairment or be nearing the end of their life.
 Access to a range of health professionals is crucial to address these complex needs.
-Good clinical care can optimise an older person's quality of life, reablement and maintenance of function.
+Quality clinical care can optimise an older person's quality of life, reablement and maintenance of function.
 Improved health and wellbeing supports continued participation in activities that are enjoyable and give life meaning.

-At all times, the clinical care provided should be person-centred.
+At all times, clinical care provided should be person-centred, inclusive, safe, effective and coordinated.
 It should be planned and delivered in partnership with the older person, involving family, carers and others in line with the older person's needs and preferences.
 Delivering safe, quality clinical care requires a multidisciplinary approach with a skilled workforce with clear accountabilities that are supported to deliver contemporary, evidence-based care.
 Allied health professionals have distinct roles in reablement and maintenance of an older person's functional capabilities.

 Effective implementation of Standard 5 is reliant on the systems and processes from Standards 1-7.
-Standard 5 does not seek to replicate the base expectation of understanding the person in Standard 1 or the base planning, assessment and delivery expectation of Standard 3 as an example.
+Standard 5 does not seek to replicate the base expectation of understanding the person in Standard 1 or the base planning, assessment and delivery expectation of Standard 3.
+For example, implementation of processes for advance care planning in action 3.1.6 is critical to quality clinical care, including at the end of life (action 5.7.2).
 These systems and processes establish a baseline expectation which supports the delivery of person-centred and safe clinical care, ensuring that risks of harm to older people from clinical care are minimised and support continuous quality improvement.

-I receive evidence based, safe, effective, and person-centred clinical care by qualified health professionals and competent workers that meets my changing clinical needs and is in line with my goals and preferences.
+I receive person-centred, evidence-based, safe, effective, and coordinated clinical care by qualified health professionals and competent workers that meets my changing clinical needs and is in line with my goals and preferences.